cambridge-cares/TheWorldAvatar/UK_Digital_Twin/README.md

 In this folder, you will find the figure 2,3 and 4 displayed in prepint 312.

-Step 4 (OPTIONAL): Ready for visulising the SMR adoption on the UK regional power output map as the carbon tax increasing?
+Step 4 (OPTIONAL): How to visulise the SMR adoption on the UK regional power output map as the carbon tax increasing?

-In this step, we are going to create the figure 5 in priprint 312 which is assumbled by many subfigures.
+In this step, we are going to create figure 5 reported in preprint 312 which is produced by combining multiple subfigures.
 The following instructions detail how to create subfigures corresponding to different conditions.

-- 4.1 Check the required materials and folder path structure: to conduct Step 4, please make sure that the step 3 is done as this step is also for results post processing.
+- 4.1 Check the required materials and folder path structure: to conduct Step 4, please make sure that the step 3 is done as this step is required for post processing the results.

 Please check if the required files exist by going to `\UK_Digital_Twin\resources\HTML_Files\SMR_FossilPlant_output\` and make sure the following files are within this folder.